-Visiting professionals who work directly with children are subject to the same restrictions as school staff and volunteers in respect of recording and storing images of children.
+Visiting practitioners who work directly with children are subject to the same restrictions as school staff and volunteers in respect of recording and storing images of children.
 However, some visiting professionals are permitted to record images of the premises only specifically for professional purposes and in order to support the school, e.g. professionals providing advice or preparing quotations for work such as maintenance, health and safety and building.

-25. Online Safety
+27. Online Safety

-Children and young people commonly use electronic equipment including mobile phones, tablets and computers on a daily basis to access the internet and share content and images via social networking sites such as TikTok, Facebook, Twitter, Tumblr, Snapchat and Instagram.
+Children and young people commonly use electronic equipment including mobile phones, tablets and computers on a daily basis to access the internet and share content and images via social networking sites such as TikTok, Facebook, Twitter, Snapchat, WhatsApp and Instagram.
+Online gaming with linked chat function is also popular with many young people.

 Those technologies and the internet are a source of fun, entertainment, communication and education.
 Unfortunately, however, some adults and young people will use those technologies to harm children and the use of technology has become a significant component of many safeguarding issues.
-Technology often provides the platform that facilitates harm through child sexual and criminal exploitation, county lines activity, radicalisation, sexual predation and cyber bullying.
+Technology often provides the platform that facilitates harm through child sexual and criminal exploitation, county lines activity, radicalisation, sexual predation, peer-on-peer abuse, including sexual harassment and online bullying.

-The breadth of issues within online safety is considerable, but can be categorised into three areas of risk:
+The breadth of issues within online safety is considerable, but can be categorised into four areas of risk:

-- content: being exposed to illegal, inappropriate or harmful material; for example, pornography, fake news, racist or radical and extremist views; - contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying.
+- content: being exposed to illegal, inappropriate or harmful content; for example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism; - contact: being subjected to harmful online interaction with other users; for example, peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention of grooming or exploiting them for sexual, criminal, financial or other purposes; - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of 'nudes' or semi-nude images/videos of children and/or pornography, sharing other explicit images, online bullying); and - commerce: risks such as online gambling, inappropriate advertising, phishing and/or financial scams.